worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 First, we connect to the MongoDB and find all subscriptions created by the user we're sending to.
 We then construct a dictionary of scraped items for each feed URL.

 Once that's done, it's time to create the email content.
-Add the following code below the code above:
+Add the following code to the bottom of `send_digest_email` function:

 ```python
     # Build email digest